-Visual Arts: Additional Assessment Task 8: Preparation for creating an art work Organization Term 2 Creates artworks which Form of Assessment: Project Week 8 demonstrate: Tool of Assessment: Checklist preparation activities such as sketching, collecting of visual Preparation: ond materials: and matchais, Collecting of visual reference use of conventional or Selection of tools experimental processes and Sciecuotis of materials techniques, with attention to Process: appropriate choice of materials; Conventional use of technique exploration and representation Appropriate choice of material of specific patterns and design Exploration and representation of specific pattern and design motives which feature South motifs which feature in South African history.
-African history Selects, prepares and mounts own Assessment Task 9: Exhibition or Class Presentation Collaboration Term 2 and group artworks (including Form of Assessment: Project good human Week 9 signage and labelling) for a public Tool of Assessment: Checklist relations presentation. • O: Signage: clear, colourful, readable, points to right direction Labeling: venue labeling correlates with direction signage, labeling of art works neat, clear, correct, readable, appropriate size, matches colour and frame Drama: Generic Assessment Task 10: Warm Up Healthy mind Term 2 Conducts a simple warm-up routine Form of Assessment: Performance: [rehearsal activity] and body Week 10 WILL Class.
+Visual Arts: Additional Assessment Task 8: Preparation for creating an art work Organization Term 2 Creates artworks which demonstrate Form of Assessment: Project Week 8 preparation activities such as Tool of Assessment: Checklist sketching, collecting of visual Preparation: references, and selection of tools Sketching and materials; • Collecting of visual reference • use of conventional or Selection of tools experimental processes and • Selections of materials techniques, with attention to Process: appropriate choice of materials; • Conventional use of technique exproration and representation of specific patterns and design Appropriate choice of material Evaluation and revresentation of exactle nattern and design motives which feature South African history.
+African history Selects, prepares and mounts own Assessment Task 9: Exhibition or Class Presentation Collaboration Term 2 and group artworks (including Form of Assessment: Project good human Week 9 signage and labelling) for a public Tool of Assessment: Checklist relations presentation. • Signage: clear, colourful, readable, points to right direction Labeling: venue labeling correlates with direction signage, labeling of art works neat, clear, correct, readable, appropriate size, matches colour and frame Drama: Generic Assessment Task 10: Warm Up Healthy mind Term 2 Conducts a simple warm-up routine Form of Assessment: Performance: [rehearsal activity] and body Week 10 WILLI CLASS.
 Tool of Assessment: Checklist Each dance session should begin with a warm up.
-A comprehensive warm up should: Limber the joints • Increase the heart rate Focus the concentration Choreographic tools to make the dance more interesting: • Levels: Change the height of some of the steps (high, low) • Directions: Change the ways you face in some movements (front, back, diagonal) Pace: Change the speed at which you do some steps (fast, slow) Order Change the sequence of vour steps (do step 3.4.5.6 then 1.2.7) • Repeat: Do some steps more than once (1,2,2,3,4,5,6,7,7,1) ■ Dimensions: Make some steps different sizes
+A comprehensive warm up should: Limber the joints Increase the heart rate Heat the body • Focus the concentration Choreographic tools to make the dance more interesting: Developmentation of a source of the steps (fight, fow) Directions: Change the ways you face in some movements (front, back, diagonal) Pace: Change the speed at which you do some steps (fast, slow) Order: Change the common of committee (do store 2.4.6.6.4.6.0.1.2.7) • Repeat: Do some steps more than once (1,2,2,3,4,5,6,7,7,1) • Dimensions: Make some steps different sizes